aerogear-attic/aerogear-android-authz/README.md

 ## Documentation

-For more details about that please consult [our authz documentation](http://aerogear.org/docs/guides/aerogear-android/authz/).
+For more details about that please consult [our documentation](http://aerogear.org/android/).

 ## Demo apps